lnarasim/geekshub_python_bootcamp/README.md

 __Sessions, Solved Examples, Coding Quizzes, Tools Projects Creative Questioning and Projects__

 ## Technology:
-__Python/JavaScript/Golang/Rust, Software Development and Automation, Linux, Virtualization, Containers, Microservices, CI/CD, TDD, IT Automation, Git/GitHub and the likes__
+__Python, Software Development and Automation, Linux, Virtualization, Containers, Microservices, CI/CD, TDD, IT Automation, Git/GitHub and the likes__

 # The Steps to __Transform__